Commitment to openness and transparency

 The powers, tasks, and responsibilities of the Board of Directors and Group Management are set out in detail in the Organizational Rules of Sika AG and Sika Group on pages 3 to 11.
 Furthermore, for the tasks and duties of the Board of Directors and Group Management, reference is made to art.
 8.2 and art.
 10 of the Sika Articles of Association.

-With regards to the information on the compensation of the Members of the Board of Directors and Group Management, reference is made to the Compensation Report beginning on p.185 of this report.
+With regard to the information on the compensation of the members of the Board of Directors and Group Management, reference is made to the Compensation Report beginning on p.194 of this report and to art.
+11 and art.
+12 para.
+1 of the Sika Articles of Association.
 According to art.
 12 para.
-2 of the Sika Articles of Association, the company does not extend any loans, credits, guarantees, or other securities to any Member of the Board of Directors or Group Management.
+2 of the Sika Articles of Association, the company does not extend any loans, credits, guarantees, or other securities to any member of the Board of Directors or Group Management.

-Furthermore, during a period published by the company in the Swiss Official Gazette of Commerce, shareholders representing together at least 0.5% of the share capital or voting rights may demand that an item be put on the agenda to be discussed or request that proposals concerning agenda items be included in the invitation to the General Meeting.
+Furthermore, during a period published by the company in the Swiss Official Gazette of Commerce, shareholders representing together at least 0.5% of the share capital or voting rights may demand that an item be put on the agenda to be discussed or request that proposals concerning agenda items be included in the invitation to the Annual General Meeting.
 Shareholders may submit a brief explanatory statement together with the agenda items or the proposals.
-This must be included in the invitation to the General Meeting.
-The publication of the invitation to the General Meeting is made in the Swiss Official Gazette of Commerce.
+This must be included in the invitation to the Annual General Meeting.
+The publication of the invitation to the Annual General Meeting is made in the Swiss Official Gazette of Commerce.
 The invitation also contains the agenda items and the proposals of the Board of Directors.
-In addition, the invitation to the General Meeting is sent by mail to the shareholders.
-Shareholders will not be registered by the company two business days prior to a General Meeting.
-Therefore, registered shares acquired or sold between the deadline and the respective General Meeting are not entitled to be voted.
+In addition, the invitation to the Annual General Meeting is sent by mail to the shareholders.
+Shareholders will not be registered by the company two business days prior to an Annual General Meeting.
+Therefore, registered shares acquired or sold between such deadline and the respective Annual General Meeting are not entitled to be voted.

 The Sika Articles of Association do not provide for an opting out or opting up in the meaning of art.
 125 and art.
 135 of the Federal Act on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading (FinMIA).
 There are no change of control clauses provided in the Articles of Association.

+The auditor of Sika AG is KPMG AG and was re-elected at the General Meeting of March 25, 2025.
+KPMG AG has been registered as auditor of Sika in the commercial register since August 19, 2022.
 The auditor participates regularly in the meetings of the Audit Committee, providing oral and written reports on the results of its reviews.
-In 2024, the auditor participated in three of the five meetings of the Audit Committee.
+In 2025, the auditor participated in three of the five meetings of the Audit Committee.
 The Audit Committee checks and evaluates the auditor and makes recommendations to the Board of Directors.
-For further information regarding reporting and control of the auditor, reference is made to the Charter of the Audit Committee which is included on pages 14 to 16 of the Organizational Rules of Sika AG and Sika Group.
+For further information regarding reporting and control of the auditor, reference is made to the Charter of the Audit Committee, which is included on p.14 to 16 of the Organizational Rules of Sika AG and Sika Group.

 The independence of the auditor is ensured by various measures.
 The Audit Committee has defined a percentage threshold for non-audit services in relation to the audit services.
-Additional services received from the auditor must not exceed 70% of audit fees in any given year and must be below 50% of the three-year average.
-In addition, services outside the audit which individually exceed CHF 100,000 are subject to prior approval by the Chairperson of the Audit Committee.
+Additional services received from the auditor must not exceed 70% of the audit fees in any given year and must be below 50% of the three-year average.
+In addition, services outside the audit that individually exceed CHF 100,000 are subject to prior approval by the Chairperson of the Audit Committee.
 As part of its reporting for the consolidated and statutory financial statements, the auditor confirms its independence vis-à-vis Sika AG.
 In accordance with legal requirements, the lead auditor is replaced after a maximum period of seven years.
 The current lead auditor has been responsible for the audit mandate since the General Meeting of April 12, 2022.
 As set out in section 2.4 of the Charter of the Audit Committee, which is included on p.14 to 16 of the Organizational Rules of Sika AG and Sika Group, the Audit Committee reviews any potential conflicts between the audit and non-audit services of the auditor.

 The performance of the auditor is evaluated by the Audit Committee as well as by employees of Sika who are in regular contact with the auditor.
-The assessment is based on criteria such as professional expertise and knowhow, the understanding of the corporate structure and company-specific risks, comprehensibility of the audit strategy proposed by the auditor, and diligence in the implementation of the proposed audit strategy, as well as the coordination of the auditor with the Audit Committee and the finance department of the Sika Group.
+The assessment is based on criteria such as professional expertise and know-how, understanding of the corporate structure and company-specific risks, comprehensibility of the audit strategy proposed by the auditor, and diligence in the implementation of the proposed audit strategy, as well as the coordination of the auditor with the Audit Committee and the Finance department of the Sika Group.

 In addition, the Audit Committee reviews the results of the audit, particularly the audit report for the consolidated annual financial statements and the interim financial statements.

 Sika provides extensive information on the development of business in its annual, half-year, and quarterly reports, at the annual media and financial analyst conference, as well as at the Annual General Meeting.
-The continually updated website at www.sika.com as well as media releases regarding important developments are also integral components in Sika’s communication activities.
-As a company listed on SIX Swiss Exchange, Sika is also obligated to comply in particular with the requirements of ad hoc disclosure, i.e. the publication of price-sensitive facts.
+The continually updated website at www.sika.com as well as media releases are also integral components in Sika’s communication activities.
+As a company listed on SIX Swiss Exchange, Sika is also obligated to comply in particular with the requirements of ad hoc disclosure, i.e., the publication of price-sensitive facts.
 Anyone who would like to receive ad hoc publications of Sika can register for the push service on Sika’s website.
 In addition, Sika maintains a dialogue with investors and the media through special events and roadshows.
 Official publications of the company are made in the Swiss Official Gazette of Commerce.
 The contact details of the company are:

 Sika AG